AlexSim93/pull-request-analytics-action/README.md

 - You can filter pull requests using labels with the `EXCLUDE_LABELS` and `INCLUDE_LABELS` parameters.

 ## Troubleshooting
-If you encounter a "Not Found" error:
+If you encounter a `Not Found` error:

-- Check the scopes of your personal access token if you're using one.
+- Check the scopes of your **personal access token** if you're using one.
 - Verify that you have correctly specified the owner and repository.
 - Ensure that you have access to the specified repository.
-- If you're using GITHUB_TOKEN, remember that it only provides access to the repository where the action is running.
+- If you're using `GITHUB_TOKEN`, remember that it only provides access to the repository where the action is running.
 You can read more about this in the [GitHub documentation](https://docs.github.com/en/rest/using-the-rest-api/troubleshooting-the-rest-api?apiVersion=2022-11-28#404-not-found-for-an-existing-resource).

 ## Privacy and Data Handling